Heterformer: Transformer-based Deep Node Representation Learning on Heterogeneous Text-Rich Networks: Supplementary Material

 \subsection{Details of Baselines}

-We have 11 baselines including vanilla text/graph encoding models, GNN-cascaded transformers, and GNN-nested transformers.
+We have 11 baselines including vanilla text/graph encoding models, GNN-cascaded Transformers, and nested Transformers.

-\textbf{Vanilla text/graph models:} \begin{itemize}[leftmargin=*,partopsep=0pt,topsep=0pt] \item \textbf{MeanSAGE} \cite{hamilton2017inductive}: This is a GNN method utilizing the mean function to aggregate information from neighbors for center node embedding learning.
+\textbf{Vanilla text/graph models:} \begin{itemize}[leftmargin=*,partopsep=0pt,topsep=0pt] \item \textbf{MeanSAGE} \cite{hamilton2017inductive}: This is a GNN method utilizing the mean function to aggregate information from neighbors for center node representation learning.
 The initial node feature vector is bag-of-words weighted by TF-IDF.
-The number of entries in each attribute vector is the vocabulary size of the corresponding dataset, where we keep the most representative 10000, 2000, and 5000 words for DBLP, Twitter, and Goodreads, respectively, according to the corpus size. \item \textbf{BERT} \cite{devlin2018bert}: This is a benchmark PLM pretrained on two tasks: next sentence prediction and mask token prediction.
-For each text-rich node, we use BERT to encode its text and take the output of the [CLS] token as node representation. \end{itemize}
+The number of entries in each attribute vector is the vocabulary size of the corresponding dataset, where we keep the most representative 10000, 2000, and 5000 words for DBLP, Twitter, and Goodreads, respectively, according to the corpora size. \item \textbf{BERT} \cite{devlin2018bert}: This is a benchmark PLM pretrained on two tasks: next sentence prediction and mask token prediction.
+For each text-rich node, we use BERT to encode its text and take the output hidden state of the \cls token as the node representation. \end{itemize}

-\textbf{Homogeneous GNN-cascaded transformers:} \begin{itemize}[leftmargin=*,partopsep=0pt,topsep=0pt] \item \textbf{BERT+MeanSAGE} \cite{hamilton2017inductive}: We stack BERT with MeanSAGE (\textit{i.e.}, using the output text representation of BERT as the input node attribute vector of MeanSAGE).
+\textbf{Homogeneous GNN-cascaded Transformers:} \begin{itemize}[leftmargin=*,partopsep=0pt,topsep=0pt] \item \textbf{BERT+MeanSAGE} \cite{hamilton2017inductive}: We stack BERT with MeanSAGE (\textit{i.e.}, using the output text representation of BERT as the input node attribute vector of MeanSAGE).
 The BERT+MeanSAGE model is trained in an end-to-end way.
+(Both parameters in BERT and GNN are finetuned.)
 Other BERT+GNN baselines below have the same cascaded architecture.